-The personal medication records reviewed at the inspection were accurate and up to date.
-In line with best practice, a second member of staff had checked and signed the personal medication records when they were written and updated to confirm that they were accurate.
+The personal medication records reviewed at the inspection were mostly accurate and up to date.
+In line with best practice, a second member of staff had checked and signed the personal medication records when they were written and updated to state that they were accurate.
+A couple of minor discrepancies were highlighted and addressed immediately.